NMminer1024/NMAxe-Hashrate-Benchmark/README.md

 5. Records and ranks all successful configurations
 6. Automatically applies the best performing stable settings
 7. Restarts system after each test for stability
-8. Allows 90-second stabilization period between tests
+8. Allows 180-second stabilization period between tests
+9. Stop the test early if the hashrate is not up to standard after 5 minutes

 ## Data Processing